jenineharris/rwow-template/README.md

 ### Updating the YAML

 The code between the `---` at the top of the document includes formatting details.
+Anything you change here can change the look and feel of the document.
+It is recommended that you make only necessary changes.

 The following should be changed to fit your project: